 We protect our IP rights both domestically and internationally.
 From time to time, we may experience problems with OEMs of consumer entertainment products in emerging economies.
-In the event it becomes necessary, we will take all necessary steps to enforce our IP rights.
+We have taken steps in the past to enforce our IP rights and expect to do so in the future.

-Moreover, we have relatively few issued patents outside the U.S. Growing our licensing revenue in developing countries may depend in part on our ability to obtain and maintain patent rights in these countries, which is uncertain.
+Moreover, we have relatively few or no issued patents in certain countries.
+For example, in China, Taiwan, and India, we have only limited patent protection for our technologies.
+Consequently, we may realize less revenue for technologies from those regions in the future.
+Maintaining or growing our licensing revenue in developing countries such as China, Taiwan, and India will depend in part, on our ability to obtain patent rights in these countries, which is uncertain.
 Further, because of the limitations of the legal systems in many countries, the effectiveness of patents obtained or that may in the future be obtained, if any, is uncertain.